martin-bednar/edible-calculator/README.md

 # Edible Calculator
 Easy-to-use PWA toolkit and guide for creating potent THC-infused edibles.
 Live on [ediblecalc.net](https://www.ediblecalc.net) and [netlify](https://ediblecalc.netlify.com).

+## Why is it cool 💃
+ - The computations are very precise and provide correct, science-based results.
+ - Edible calculator meets PWA standards.
+ - The project is logically structured and runs on modern technologies to provide the best user experience and support wide amount of devices and browsers.

 ## Basic development info
 The project is powered by vue-cli.
 The base development directory (for running scripts etc.) is `edible-calculator/edible-calculator-vuecli`.

 **How to build:**